parallella/pal/README.md

 [p_finalize()](core/p_finalize.c)    | cleans up run time

 ##MEMORY ALLOCATION
 These functions are used for creating memory objects.
 The function returns a unique integer for each new memory object.
-This integer can then be used by functions like p_read() and p_write() to access the data within the memory object.
+This integer can then be used by functions like p_read() and p_write() to access data within the memory object.

 FUNCTION     | NOTES
 ------------ | -------------